 Approximately 70% of the containers handled had an origin or destination in the hinterland, while the remaining 30% were headed to sea-sea transshipment.
 Hinterland transport of containers could take place either by road (trucks), rail, inland waterways (barge vessels), or a combination of them.
 This was a result of Rotterdam's strategic geographic location in the mouth of the river Rhine and the existence of good rail connections to the hinterland.
 Regardless, of this ideal location which favoured barge and rail, road transport by trucks had still a dominant position, with 46% of the modal split in 2015.
-The number of containers kept increasing, and at the same time the roads to, and from, the port were becoming more congested7.
-Domestic container transport by barge within the Netherlands was over 2.104.000 TEU in 20178 (CBS, 2019)
+The number of containers kept increasing, and at the same time the roads to, and from, the port were becoming more congested.
+Domestic container transport by barge within the Netherlands was over 2.104.000 TEU in 2017 (CBS, 2019)

 Exhibit 4.
-Facts and Figures, Port of Rotterdam, 20189
+Facts and Figures, Port of Rotterdam, 2018

-In 2011, Rotterdam Port Authority, in collaboration with various ministries, businesses and research institutes in the Netherlands, published a strategic development plan called 'Port Vision 2030', in which comprehensive strategies to handle the growing volumes of containers were presented in an efficient and sustainable way.
+In 2011, Rotterdam Port Authority, in collaboration with various ministries, businesses and research institutes in the Netherlands, published a strategic development plan called 'Port Vision 2030', in which comprehensive strategies to handle the growing numbers of containers efficiently and in a sustainable way were presented.
 In this vision document, it was stated that by 2030 the aim would be to reduce drastically the road share of hinterland container transport, reaching 35%, so that the 65% of containers would be transported by barge or rail.
 The development of modal split between 2002 and 2015 in Maasvlakte area is presented in Table 1.